 We successfully engaged over 1,600 children from more than 100 schools in commemorating the First World War through poetry and art.

 The 2015/16 competition was launched in autumn 2015 across the British Isles in which children were invited to submit poems or artwork inspired by the events of the Great War.
 We have been overwhelmed and utterly delighted by the response with entries submitted from as a far and wide as Orkney, Northern Ireland, the Channel Islands, New Zealand and Denver, USA!

-The Awards Ceremony was kindly hosted by Baroness Jenkin and featured speeches from Lady Lucy French, Earl Howe (Minister of State for Defence), Captain Chris Smith (Royal Naval Regional Commander for Scotland and Northern Ireland), and a special video message from our President, the Duke of Westminster.
+The Awards Ceremony was kindly hosted by Baroness Jenkin and featured speeches from Lady Lucy French, Earl Howe (Minister of State for Defence), Captain Chris Smith (Royal Naval Regional Commander for Scotland and Northern Ireland), and a special video message from our Founding President, the Duke of Westminster.

 The winning children were awarded their prizes by General Sir Gordon Messenger (Vice-Chief of Defence Staff), and Captain Chris Smith awarded the children that won a place in the official Royal Navy’s Battle of Jutland commemorations.
 One of our winners, Mia Nelson, is from Denver, USA, and sadly could not join us and so the American Defence Attaché, Brigadier-General Dieter Bareihs, kindly collected Mia’s prize on her behalf.